vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 months water; pitss become satiated; PC 57, SmK 89

 (quoting Aparārka).
-Prabodha-rising of Viṣnu and other gods from sleep in K.
+Prabodha-rising of Viṣṇu and other gods from sleep in K.

 Vide pp. 109-111 above.